root-project/root/README/ReleaseNotes/v616/index.md

 ## TTree Libraries
 ### RDataFrame
+  - Migrate name TIterationHelper to RIterationHelper which was left behind for 6.14 release
   - Optimise the creation of the set of branches names of an input dataset, doing the work once and caching it in the RInterface.
   - Add [StdDev](https://root.cern/doc/master/classROOT_1_1RDF_1_1RInterface.html#a482c4e4f81fe1e421c016f89cd281572) action.